unleashit/next-promise-cache/readme.md

 [![npm (scoped)](https://img.shields.io/npm/v/@unleashit/fetch-cache.svg)](https://www.npmjs.com/package/@unleashit/fetch-cache)
 [![npm bundle size](https://img.shields.io/bundlephobia/minzip/@unleashit/fetch-cache.svg)](https://bundlephobia.com/result?p=@unleashit/fetch-cache)

 Wasn't satisfied with the black boxed way of data fetching in the new [Next JS 13 app directory](https://nextjs.org/blog/next-13#new-app-directory-beta), so I made this.
-This is also a wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch), but stightly higher level and with a bit more control and insight into what is being cached.
+This is also a wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch), but slightly higher level and with a bit more control and insight into what is being cached.
 It's also browser compatible.

 # Features